telerik/maui-docs/controls/slider/styling/ticks-styling.md

 ## TickStyleSelector Example

-The following example demonstrates how to use the `TicksStyleSelector` set two different styles for the major and minor ticks:
+The following example demonstrates how to use the `TicksStyleSelector` to set two different styles for the major and minor ticks:

 **1.** Create a custom style selector class that inherits from `Telerik.Maui.Controls.IStyleSelector`: